alexculea/check_gluster_perf/README.md

         -f	--filter
         Regular expression (ECMAScript grammar, case insesitive) filter.
 If given, only the metrics that fully match the pattern will be considered for evaluation and reporting.
         This parameter is optional.
-The default value is '.*'.
+The default value is '.*usec'.

         -apply-on-total-avg
         If set to true, the thresholds are applied to the total average of all metrics instead of each metric.